UW-Hydro/drought_impact/notebooks/README.md

 Getting data from OPeNDAP on the THREDDS server at NKN.
 Note that some of the metrics may actually be produced from the bash script `/pool0/home/steinadi/data/drought/drought_impact/scripts/download_droughtvar_opendap.sh` instead.

 **Produces**: `vegdri.nc`, `mcdi.nc`, `leri.nc`, `grace.nc`, `fdsi.nc`, `esi_4wk.nc`, `esi_12wk.nc`, `pdsi.nc`, `spi*.nc`

+### **`query_format_GRACE.ipynb`**
+8.29.2022

+Original data gathered from THREDDS was already categorized, so here I am getting the original matlab file from Katherine and getting it to work for me.

 ### **`query_huc_boundaries.ipynb`**